 "Fraction of site that is shaded."
 See modeling shade.

-Site Data Screen
+Site Parameters

 Each site can be characterized by a relatively small number of site constants.
 These can be seen and edited by clicking on Parameters in the Site Data window, or they can be loaded from the Database.
 There is some redundancy in that Volume, Area, and Mean Depth all have to be specified.
 Based on mean and maximum depth, the bathymetry of the site is computed (see equation 8 in the Technical Documentation).
 Volume is a state variable and can be computed in a variety of ways (accessible through the volume loading screen ); however, one option is to set it to remain constant using the value provided in the site screen.

 The Max.
-Length is the distance, usually the long axis, across which wave buildup can occur; it determines the depth of mixing in stratified systems.
+Length is the distance, usually the long axis, across which wave buildup can occur.
 This can also affect phytoplankton retention time in flowing systems as well as the calculation of cross-section area for velocity calculations.

-The epilimnetic and hypolimnetic temperature parameters are only used if the user has selected to "use annual mean and range loadings" on the Temperature Screen.
-If the user has selected to use this manner of calculating loadings, then both epilimnetic and hypolimnetic temperature parameters have to be specified on the site data screen, even for streams and ponds, where they can be set equal.

 Likewise, in the Light Screen, if a user has selected to "use annual mean and range loadings," that user must provide data about the Average Light and the Average Light Range on the Site Data screen, from which seasonal fluctuations are computed.
 These are not computed from the latitude because of local and regional differences in elevation, cloud cover, and maritime or continental climatic conditions.